Please find updates and service restrictions concerning shipping to Botswana below:

 - Total number of packages in the shipment.

 - Total weight of the shipment (indicate LBS or KGS).

 - The trade mark and the manufacturer of the products must be mentioned on the invoice.

 DHL Express shipping information for Botswana

 UPS shipping information for Botswana

-Please note: this is not a comprehensive list of restrictions and is provided for guidance only.
-Transglobal Express kindly encourages customers to seek advice from the relevant government authorities for further clarification and the most up to date advice.
+Please note: This is not a comprehensive list of customs restrictions and is provided for guidance only.
+Please consult the relevant customs authorities for further clarification and the most up-to-date advice.